MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-neededge.md

 ## Disable redirection to Microsoft Edge

-Use the following steps to disable redirection for your users.
+If you want to disable redirection BEFORE updating to Microsoft Edge Stable version 87, use the following step:

+1. Set the **RedirectSitesFromInternetExplorerRedirectMode** policy to **Enabled**.
+This setting will stop redirecting as soon as the policy takes effect.

+If you want to disable redirection AFTER updating to Microsoft Edge Stable version 87, use the following steps:

 1. Set the **RedirectSitesFromInternetExplorerRedirectMode** policy to **Disabled**.
 This setting will stop redirecting as soon as the policy takes effect.
 2. Set the **RedirectSitesFromInternetExplorerPreventBHOInstall** policy to **Enabled**.
-This setting will take effect after the next Microsoft Edge Stable channel update is installed.
+This will uninstall the BHO after the next Microsoft Edge update.
-3. Set the **HideInternetExplorerRedirectUXForIncompatibleSitesEnabled** policy to **Enabled**.

 ## See also